theottomanfbiagency/Pinelock-V0.0.0.1/README.md

 # Pinelock-V0.0.0.1
-A survival game in the making, a realistic depiction of the wilderness.
-Harsh.
-Green.
-You're at your wits end
+An open source survival game with ASCII graphics, and a realistic tone.